 Pursuant to section 127A-13(a)(1), HRS, all persons entering the State of Hawai'i shall be subject to mandatory self-quarantine as provided in the Travel Rules.
-The period of self-quarantine shall begin from the day of entry into the State and shall last 14 days or the duration of the person's presence in the State, whichever is shorter.
-Effective December 17, 2020, at 12:01am, the period of self-quarantine shall begin from the day of entry into the State and shall last 10 days or the duration of the person's presence in the State, whichever is shorter.
+The period of self-quarantine shall begin from the day of entry into the State and shall last 10 days or the duration of the person's presence in the State, whichever is shorter.
 Persons who require paid or commercial lodging while subject to the mandatory self-quarantine shall not designate as their quarantine location a short-term rental, as defined by the applicable ordinances in each county, or as mandated by county order, rule or directive.
 Where a county rule, directive or order prohibits intended residents from residing in a short-term rental, as defined by the applicable county ordinances, all intended residents of that county must designate a hotel or motel as their quarantine location.
-The self-quarantine mandated in the Travel Rules, or any waiver or exemption therefrom, does not affect or in any way impede or supersede the authority of CDC, or DOH pursuant to sections 321-1 and 325-8, HRS, to require persons to quarantine if they subsequently test positive for COVID-19 or if they are a close contact of a person confirmed positive for COVID-19.
+The selfquarantine mandated in the Travel Rules, or any waiver or exemption therefrom, does not affect or in any way impede or supersede the authority of CDC, or DOH pursuant to sections 321-1 and 325-8, HRS, to require persons to quarantine if they test positive for COVID-19 or if they are a close contact of a person confirmed positive for COVID-19, regardless of whether a negative test result was subsequently obtained.